 Virtual employees train on-site, but they’re also trained through a series of documents, video, and meetings through online means.
 It can be daunting at first due to the time constraints, but don’t fret! –it’s a small investment with big returns.

-Also, make sure your remote staff keeps up with the recording and updating of all you processes.
-Eventually they’ll be able to work through the onboarding and training process on their own!
+Also, make sure your remote staff keeps up with the recording and updating of all your processes.
+Eventually, they’ll be able to work through the onboarding and training process on their own!

 Set Them Up for Success